How much do solar panels cost in Chicago, IL and what is the payback period?

 There's a misconception out there that only homes in the sunniest areas of the country should bother with solar power solutions.
 This is absolutely false—if a solar panel system depended on continuous sunlight throughout the year, then residents of less-sunny cities (such as Chicago!) would never bother with them.
 As we'll discuss, a solar system can be a great investment for your home—even for residents of the windy city.

-If more sunlight equals a better solar ROI, then cloudy cities like Chicago aren't well-suited to solar, right?
+If more sunlight equals a better solar return on investment, then cloudy cities like Chicago aren't well-suited to solar, right?

-According to feedback collected from consumers between 2016 and 2018, we've found that the average cost of installing residential solar panels in Chicago comes out to $4.00/watt.
+According to feedback collected from consumers , we've found that the average cost of installing residential solar panels in Chicago comes out to $2.47/watt.

-For a basic 5 kilowatt (kW) residential solar installation, this means your solar system will cost $20,000 before the 30 percent federal ITC tax credit, and $14,000 after the credit is applied.
+For a basic 5 kilowatt (kW) residential solar installation, this means your solar system will cost $14,820 before the federal ITC tax credit (which is worth 26% of system cost as of 2020), and $10,966 after the credit is applied.

 Of course, the exact costs will depend on the size of system you install, which installer you choose, and any other features (such as batteries or mounts) you may need, but the above data will give you a good baseline to work from.